chaos-polymtl/lethe/doc/source/parameters/resolved_cfd-dem/resolved_cfd-dem.rst

 * The subsection ``particle info 0`` is used to define relevant information that is specific to the particle with id 0.
 For each particle with the index ``n``, a new subsection name ``particle info n`` should be defined with relevant information.

-The following parameter and subsection are all inside the subsection ``particle info 0`` and have to be redefined for all particle separatly.
+The following parameter and subsection are all inside the subsection ``particle info 0`` and have to be redefined for all particles separatly.

 * The subsection ``position`` defines the initial value of the particle position if the parameter ``integrate motion=true``.
 Otherwise, it defines the particle's position at all points in time.
 This position is expressed as a function that can evolve in time.
 Each component of the ``Function expression`` corresponds to the value of coordinate X, Y, and Z.